CHRIST THE DELIVERER: EIGHT (EXCERPT OF BEHOLD MY SERVANT!)

 Because the Father is absolutely pleased with Christ He is sowing Christ in us.
 Our soul is being transformed into the likeness of Christ as we behold the Glory of the Lord.
 We are being brought down into the image of Christ’s death so the Spirit of life from Christ may be filling all that we are, all that we think, all that we say, all that we do.
 We must decrease while He increases in us.
 This is the true redemption, the true eternal life, the true Kingdom of God.

-Only as Christ is being created in us is the will of God being wrought in us.
+Only as Christ is being created in us is the will of God being prepared in us.
 The end is that we may be changed into the image of Christ in spirit and in soul and that we may be brought into total union with Him.

 Man is in the image of God in that man’s form is like that of God.
 God does not have a flesh and blood body as we do, but God became incarnate in Christ and today remains incarnate in Christ in a glorified body of flesh and bones.
 God does not have the form of an animal, as some religions teach, but has the same form as man, who alone is the offspring of God.